staeblorette/JMMessageInput/README.md

 [![License](https://img.shields.io/cocoapods/l/JMMessageInput.svg?style=flat)](http://cocoapods.org/pods/JMMessageInput)
 [![Platform](https://img.shields.io/cocoapods/p/JMMessageInput.svg?style=flat)](http://cocoapods.org/pods/JMMessageInput)

+Adds a messanger like input.
+You have all seen how this works.

+## Features

+* Input bar moves along keyboard
+* Dynamic resizing of the input bar when text extends over a line
+* Controll of resizing behaviour with delegates
+* Supports Dynamic Type
+* Manual keyboard dismissal with gesture
+* Aligning input controlls to baseline
+* Respects Safe Area guides
+* Full control of visuals with storyboard or programatically

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.